 - Click the toggle next to Personal Connected Search or Workspace Connected Search.

-- Next to your Workspace connection, click Save.
+- Next to your connection, click Save or Reconnect.

-- The integration's files will display when searching your Workspace.
+- Once indexing is complete, the integration's files will display when searching your Workspace.
+Results display their app's icon next to them.

 Filter search results by app